April 2026

 A second raptor called from below with two clipped chirrs.

-The creature left the bed.
+It left the bed.

 Slowly, with a caution that was almost intimate, it approached the wardrobe.